 It’s very important to understand that while travel credit cards come with attractive benefits, it is even more important to pay your bills on time.
 This is because the annual rate of interest is typically between 37% to 42%.

 Put reminders on your calendar, and ensure that you have enough buffer before the due date.
-Timely payment of bills will help you build your credit score and open up access to other financial products, too.
+Timely credit card bill payment will help you build your credit score and open up access to other financial products, too.

 Enjoy Your Travels